renoise/definitions/README.md

 # LuaCATS definitions for the Renoise Lua API

-This is a [Renoise Tools API](https://github.com/renoise/xrnx) [LuaCATS](https://github.com/LuaCATS) add-on for the [LuaLS Language Server](https://github.com/LuaLS/lua-language-server).
+This is a [Renoise Tools API](https://github.com/renoise/xrnx) add-on for the [LuaLS Language Server](https://github.com/LuaLS/lua-language-server).

-LuaLS provides various features for Lua in code editors, such as autocompletion, type hovers, dynamic type checking, diagnostics and more.
+LuaLS provides various features for Lua in code editors, such as autocompletion, type hovers, dynamic type checking, diagnostics and more via [LuaCATS](https://github.com/LuaCATS) annotations.

 ## Status